CharlesCNorton/yoflo-cli/README.md

 ## Features

 - **Object Detection**: Identify and classify objects within a video feed.
+You can specify class names or display all detections if no class names are provided.
 - **Binary Inference**: Answer yes/no questions based on the visual input.
 - **Inference Rate Calculation**: Measure the rate of inferences per second.
 - **Real-time Processing**: Process video feeds from a webcam in real-time.